fatimailyash2/linux/linux.md

 **ps** - process status - used to display information about currently running processes, provides a snapshot of processes at the time the command is executed

-**daemon** - processes that run in the background and perform services like networking, printing, and SSH, daemon processes end with the letter "d", (eg SSHd)
+**nmap** - processes that run in the background and perform services like networking, printing, and SSH, daemon processes end with the letter "d", (eg SSHd)

 -----